 Working on a crochet afghan pattern also happens to be the perfect way to unwind.
 Crochet is soothing and has been proven to relieve stress.
 It’s the perfect hobby to enjoy if you’ve been feeling overworked.
 And you get to cuddle up in your project once you’ve finished.

 That’s why I’ve compiled this list full of the best free blanket patterns.
 If you’ve ever wanted to know how to crochet a blanket, these afghan patterns will help you finally do it.
+And if you are looking for some extra help to get started crocheting blankets my crochet fundamentals class teaches you exactly how.
+Watch the step by step videos here.

 There’s a style for everyone and many of the projects include easy crochet patterns that are beginner-friendly.
 There are basic blanket patterns that use easy stitches such as double crochet and half double crochet stitches.
 There are classic crochet techniques like the granny square stitch and the ripple stitch.
 We’ve also made sure to include some adorable crochet baby blanket patterns in this list as well.
+Customize any of your blankets using new and fun crochet stitches.
+My Ultimate Crochet Stitch Library is the perfect course for you to learn step by step how to make 45 crochet stitches to use in any projects.
+Check out my complete stitch library for 2 days here.

 Scroll through this list of crochet blanket patterns and pick one that really suits you.
 Then, reap the benefits by snuggling up on a chilly night.
 You’ve earned it.